benni347/hangman/README.md

 # Hangman
 ## Overview
 This is an hangman game that generates a random word.
-Then it get multithreaded so that the definitons already get ready and a showcase of GitHub Copilot.
+Then it gets async so that the definitons already get ready and a showcase of GitHub Copilot.
 ## API keys
 To get the used APIs go to:
 1. [Wordsapi](https://rapidapi.com/dpventures/api/wordsapi/) and register with a free account.